subharthihazra/subh-oauth2/README.md

 # Server Side Usage
-In server-side use, we should put `<client-secret>`, store it properly in `ENV` so that is does NOT get exposed in public.
+In server-side use, we should put `<client-secret>`, store it properly in `ENV` so that it does NOT get exposed in public.
 Sample `OAuthClient` Setup:
 ```
 client = {